phalcongelist/beanspeak/README.md

 Supported PHP versions: **5.5**, **5.6**, **7**

-beanstalkd up to the latest version 1.10 is supported.
+The `beanstalkd` up to the latest version 1.10 is supported.
-All commands and responses specified in the [protocol documentation][2] for beanstalkd 1.10 are implemented.
+All commands and responses specified in the [protocol documentation][2] for `beanstalkd` 1.10 are implemented.

 ## Contributing